Promoting healthy weight training programs as it relates to joint health for young female athletes

 What this means is that gluteus medius muscle activation does not differ between the sexes and is not responsible for any differences in knee valgus.
 Therefore the excessive valgus knee angles typical in most women may help to explain gender inequality in anterior cruciate ligament injury as compared to this type of injury among young men (Russell, et al. 2006).

-The key component to minimizing the risk of injury for female athletes involves the development and maintenance of leg strength and endurance.
+The key component in minimizing the risk of injury for female athletes involves the development and maintenance of leg strength and endurance.
 Everyone would like legs to be strong and pain-free as well as attractive.
 Endurance activities like biking, swimming, walking, and running are highly recommended.

 There are plenty of endurance activities to choose from to add diversity to any training program.
 Do not overlook plyometric training but do not overuse it.
 Include agility training, especially drills that allow for stop and go movements and most importantly, include resistance training to develop and maintain a proper balance in strength and endurance.
 To get the high-performing, well-defined legs most women are looking for, the kind that will turn heads, you should hit the weight room (Claps, 2006).